Top Airline Experiences from First to Business Class Lounges.

 Cathay Pacific Lounges within Hong Kong International Airport

 Boasting seven different lounges throughout the terminals, Cathay Pacific is determined to keep you near your gate for easier mobility.
 The Wing is their flagship lounge open to both first and business class passengers.
 However, the first class lounge does include a separate, secluded area with a dedicated sit-down restaurant and servers ready to cater to your ever need.
 The Haven Restaurant offers an a la carte menu, including wine pairings, and be sure not to skip the Champaign bar.

 If you are traveling in business class, do not worry.
 The business lounges still have access to buffet style restaurants that cater to both Asian and Western food preferences, a coffee bar with freshly made pastries, resting areas, and the shower suites complete with travertine stone and bamboo wood design.
-There is also complimentary high-speed wifi and luggage storage for all guests.
+There is also complimentary high-speed wifi and storage for travel bags & luggage for all guests.

 Lufthansa Lounges within Frankfurt Airport

 With First, Senator, and Business Class Lounges in Concourse A, B, C, and Z, along with a First Class Terminal, Lufthansa makes Frankfurt feel like a better version of home.

 As you enter the First Class Terminal you will be greeted by your personal assistant to help you with anything you may need.
 The same assistant will also come and collect you when it is time for departure.
 Within the terminal, there is plenty of lounge space, a sit-down restaurant, private cubicles for work, along with private shower and Jacuzzi baths, and nap rooms.
 When the time comes to leave this oasis and get on your flight, you will be driven to your connecting flight for easy travel.